Jansen Owen: Early life and education

 In 2016, Owen enlisted in the Mississippi Army National Guard and later commissioned as a judge advocate.

-Career
+Legislative Career

 Owen challenged incumbent Representative John Glen Corley in the Republican Primary election in 2019.
 In the primary election, Owen ran against incumbent Corley and two others: Gregory Holcomb, a local attorney, and Ben Winston, the former Mayor of Lumberton, Mississippi.
 Owen placed first in the Republican Primary election on August 6, 2019, garnering 41.5% of the vote to Corley's 30.6%.
-He defeated Corley with 60.4% of the vote in the runoff election on August 27, 2019 and faced no opposition in the general election.
+He defeated Corley with 60.4% of the vote in the runoff election on August 27, 2019, and faced no opposition in the general election.

-He was sworn into office on January 3, 2020 and is the youngest currently serving member of the Mississippi Legislature.
+He was sworn into office on January 3, 2020, and is the youngest currently serving member of the Mississippi Legislature.

 For the 2021 House session, Owen serves on the following committees: Apportionment and Elections, Transportation, Judiciary B, Agriculture, and Youth and Family Affairs.

+He currently serves as Co-Chair of the Mississippi Future Caucus alongside Rod Hickman.

 Electoral record

 Political positions

 During the 2019 election, Owen campaigned on reducing tax and regulatory burdens, combating public corruption by increasing government transparency, and cutting wasteful spending.

 In 2020, Owen voted yes on the bill to change the Mississippi State Flag.